-The general formulation of the spatial interaction model is stated as Tij , which is the interaction between location i (origin) and location j (destination).Vi are the attributes of the location of origin i, Wj are the attributes of the location of destination j, and Sij are the attributes of separation between the location of origin i and the location of destination j.
+The general formulation of the spatial interaction model is stated as Tij , which is the interaction between location i (origin) and location j (destination).Vi is the attribute of the location of origin i, Wj is the attribute of the location of destination j, and Sij is the attribute of separation between the location of origin i and destination j.
 From this general formulation, three basic types of interaction models can be derived:

 - Retail model.
 This model deals with boundaries, instead of interactions.
 It assumes that the market boundary between two locations is a function of their separation pondered by the ratio of their respective weights.
 If two locations have the same importance, their market boundary would be halfway between.
-On the above figure, the market boundary between locations i and j (Bij), which are separated by a distance of 7, is at a distance of 4.9 from i, and therefore at a distance of 2.1 from j.
+In the above figure, the market boundary between locations i and j (Bij), which are separated by a distance of 7, is at a distance of 4.9 from i, and, therefore, at a distance of 2.1 from j.